-- 5. Within this policy, the 'normal admission round' means all new intake applications, submitted by the closing date and late applications received by the local authority up to 31 August, and so does not include In-Year applications (see above). - 6. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application. - 7.
+- 4. 'Catechumen' means a member of the catechumenate of a Catholic Church.
+This will normally be evidenced by a certificate of reception into the order of catechumens. - 5.
+Within this policy, the 'normal admission round' means all new intake applications, submitted by the closing date and late applications received by the local authority up to 31 August, and so does not include In-Year applications (see above). - 6. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, living at the same address; and - (ii) the child of a parent's partner where that child lives for at least part of the week in the same family unit at the same home address as the child who is the subject of the application. - 7.
 A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - 8.
-A child's 'home address' refers to the permanent address where the child usually lives with a parent or carer and should be the address provided in the Common Application Form (CAF) to the home Local Authority.
-Where parents have shared responsibility for a child and the child lives for part of the week with each parent, the home address will be the address where the child lives for at least 50% of the time. - 9.
-For the purposes of this policy, a map of the parish boundaries of St Joseph's, Nympsfield and St Dominic's, Dursley is available on our school website www.st-josephs-nympsfield.com/website/policies/361016 and at the school office.
+A child's 'home address' refers to the address where the child usually lives with a parent or carer and should be the address provided in the Common Application Form (CAF) to the home Local Authority.
+Where parents have shared responsibility for a child and the child lives for part of the week with each parent, the home

+- address will be the address where the child lives for the majority (i.e.at least 50%) of the time. - 9.
+For the purposes of this policy, St. Joseph's and St. Dominic's parish boundaries are as shown on the map available on our website via the following link: www.st-josephs-nympsfield.com/website/policies/361016